Three dimensional topological quantum field theory from $U_q(\mathfrak{gl}(1 \vert 1))$ and $U(1 \vert 1)$ Chern--Simons theory: Introduction

 Finally, in Section \ref{sec:physCompare} we connect our results with the physics literature.
-When $q$ is arbitrary, we propose that $\TQFT_{\catInt}$ is Chern--Simons theory with gauge Lie super algebra $\psl$, the two dimensional purely odd Lie algebra, as studied by Mikhaylov \cite{Mik2015}.
-The effective independence of $\TQFT_{\catInt}$ on $q$ reflects the physical expectation that, because $\psl$ is purely odd, there is no quantization of parameters.
-If instead $q$ is a primitive $r$\textsuperscript{th} root of unity, then we propose that $\TQFT_{\catInt}$ is $U(1 \vert 1)$ Chern--Simons theory at level $r$, as studied by Rozansky--Saleur and Mikhaylov \cite{rozansky1992,rozansky1993,rozansky1994,Mik2015}.
-More precisely, since $\psl$ and $\Uoo$ Chern--Simons theories arise as topological twists of supersymmetric quantum field theories \cite{rozansky1997,GaiottoWitten-Janus,kapustin2009b}, they are expected to be examples of topological quantum field theories valued in derived or differential graded categories and we expect that $\TQFT_{\catInt}$ is the homological truncation of these theories.
-As evidence for our proposals, we match the Verlinde formulae (Theorem \ref{thm:verlindeIntro}) and dimension formulae for generic state spaces (Theorem \ref{cor:stateBasisIntro}) with physical predictions \cite{rozansky1993,rozansky1994,Mik2015}.
-We also match the mapping class group action of Theorem \ref{thm:MCGROUIntro} with that obtained using $\Uoo$ Wess--Zumino--Witten theory in \cite{rozansky1993}.
-Theorem \ref{thm:MCGROUIntro} is very similar to mapping class group actions obtained using $\Uoo$ Chern--Simons theory \cite{Mik2015} and combinatorial quantization \cite{aghaei2018}.
-The connection to the Alexander polynomial (Section \ref{sec:alexPoly}) matches the expected connection for $\Uoo$ Wess--Zumino--Witten theory \cite{rozansky1992,rozansky1993} and $\psl$ and $\Uoo$ Chern--Simons theories \cite{rozansky1994,Mik2015}.
-However, the results of this paper go beyond what has appeared in the physics.
+When $q$ is arbitrary, Proposal \ref{proposal:psl} states that $\TQFT_{\catInt}$ is Chern--Simons theory with gauge Lie superalgebra $\psl$, the two dimensional purely odd Lie algebra, as studied by Mikhaylov \cite{Mik2015}.
+We observe that $\TQFT_{\catInt}$ is effectively independent of $q$.
+This reflects the physical expectation that, because $\psl$ is purely odd, there is no quantization of the level.
+If instead $q$ is a primitive $r$\textsuperscript{th} root of unity, then Proposal \ref{proposal:uoo} states that $\TQFT_{\catInt}$ is $U(1 \vert 1)$ Chern--Simons theory at level $r$, as studied by Rozansky--Saleur and Mikhaylov \cite{rozansky1992,rozansky1993,rozansky1994,Mik2015}.
+More precisely, since $\psl$ and $\Uoo$ Chern--Simons theories arise as topological twists of supersymmetric quantum field theories \cite{rozansky1997,GaiottoWitten-Janus,kapustin2009b}, they are expected to be examples of topological quantum field theories valued in derived or differential graded categories and we expect the theories $\TQFT_{\catInt}$ to be their homological truncations.
+Proposals \ref{proposal:psl} and \ref{proposal:uoo} use in an essential way the group $\C^{\times}$ of global symmetries of these supergroup Chern--Simons theories which allows them to be coupled to background flat $\C^{\times}$-connections.
+As evidence for these proposals, we match the Verlinde formulae (Theorem \ref{thm:verlindeIntro}) and dimension formulae for generic state spaces (Theorem \ref{cor:stateBasisIntro}) with physical predictions \cite{rozansky1993,rozansky1994,Mik2015}.
+We also match the mapping class group action of Theorem \ref{thm:MCGROUIntro} with that obtained using $\Uoo$ Wess--Zumino--Witten theory \cite{rozansky1993}.
+Theorem \ref{thm:MCGROUIntro} is very similar to mapping class group actions obtained using $\Uoo$ Chern--Simons theory \cite{Mik2015} and combinatorial quantization \cite{aghaei2018}; we give a precise comparison in Section \ref{sec:UCompare}.
+The connection between $\TQFT_{\catq}$ and $\TQFT_{\catInt}$ and the Alexander polynomial, discussed in Section \ref{sec:alexPoly}, matches the expected connection for $\Uoo$ Wess--Zumino--Witten theory \cite{rozansky1992,rozansky1993} and $\psl$ and $\Uoo$ Chern--Simons theories \cite{rozansky1994,Mik2015}.
+However, the results of this paper go beyond what has appeared in the physics literature.
 This includes the construction of a topological quantum field theory and an explicit description of the state spaces of generic surfaces of all genera.
 As discussed above, the final point is strictly stronger than the Verlinde formula in isolation.